How to Spend Perfect 4 Days in Amsterdam for First Timers

 Sandemans Free Walking Tour is “free” with no obligation on your part to pay anything upfront.
 At the end of the tour, you decide how much it was worth and offer tips to the tour guide.
 To sign up for this tour, click here.

-If you want to have a tour at your pace with a small group (up to 15 people), you can consider booking this walking tour.
+If you want to have a tour at your pace with a small group, you can consider booking this private walking tour.

 ↡↡ Not a fan of Walking Tours?
 Take a Bike Tour! ↡↡